What Is the Difference Between a Prenup & Post-nup?

-A postnuptial agreement is also a contract which sets out how the assets of each spouse should be distributed in the event of divorce, but it is entered into by a husband and wife who are already married.
+A postnuptial agreement is also a contract that sets out how the assets of each spouse should be distributed in the event of divorce, but it is entered into by a husband and wife who are already married.

-Postnups can cover all the same sorts of assets as prenups (ie property, savings, pensions and high value art and jewellery etc).
+Postnups can cover all the same sorts of assets as prenups (ie property, savings, pensions and high-value art and jewellery etc).

 And the main goal of postnups is similarly to avoid assets becoming mixed together in the overall matrimonial pot and to reduce financial disputes further down the line in the case of divorce.